vaishnaviid/Docker_wordpress_deployment/README.md

-#  Deploy WordPress + MySQL with Docker
+# WordPress + MySQL with Docker Deployment

 This project demonstrates how to deploy **WordPress** with a **MySQL** database using Docker.
 The setup runs two containers: